pi-dissertacoes/pi-dissertacoes.github.io/docs/The Backend Implementation/5-docker_kubernetes.md

 ### Docker Networks

- Another advantage of docker compose is the ability to create multiple seperate networks between containers.
+ Another advantage of docker compose is the ability to create multiple separate networks between containers.

  In our application the following networks were created:
   - frontend_network (App ⇄ Frontend Server)